qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

       :align: center

 #.
 Press :guilabel:`OK`.
 #.
-Rename properly the layer in its properties dialog.
+Rename the layer in its properties dialog.
 #.
 Repeat the process with the :guilabel:`highway` layer saved as ``roads`` in
    the GeoPackage database.